-You’ve been defamed on the Internet, and your sales are plummeting.
+You’ve been defamed on the Internet and your sales are plummeting.
 You assumed it would eventually go away, but it just seems to get worse.
 You cringe every time you Google your name, hoping the defamatory review will fall to the second page, but it doesn’t.
-You don’t know what to do.
+What do you do?

-Hutcherson Law has successfully obtained the removal of over one thousand web page from the Google search index.
+Hutcherson Law has extensive experience in the field of defamation lawsuits, and has successfully obtained the removal of over one thousand web pages from Google’s search index.

 If you are experiencing a crisis in your business due to defamation,

 1. Relief is possible, but you can only get it by obtaining a court order.
 This requires the help of an Internet law firm like Hutcherson Law.